jamesheald/COIN/README.md

 ### Fitting the COIN model to data

-To fit the COIN model to data using maximum likelihood estimation, define the model parameters under evaluation (see [Properties](#properties)) and pass the data to the model via the adaptation property.
+To fit the COIN model to data using maximum likelihood estimation, define the model parameters being evaluated (see [Properties](#properties)) and pass the data to the model via the adaptation property.
 The data should be in vector form with one element per trial (use NaN on trials where adaptation was not measured).
 The negative log likelihood of the data can then be estimated by calling the objective_COIN method on object obj:
 ```
 o = obj.objective_COIN;
 ```